 Bipolar disorder in children encompasses bipolar I disorder (manic episodes with or without depressive episodes) and bipolar II disorder (depressive episodes with periods of milder, briefer, and less impairing mania, called hypomania).

 Bipolar I disorder, which has been most specifically studied in youth, is a chronic disorder of fluctuating mood, consisting of episodes of elevated mood and increased goal-directed activity or energy (mania) lasting at least 1 week, and episodes of lowered mood and activity (depression).
 Other symptoms of mania include distractibility, grandiosity, disinhibition, flight of ideas, hyperactivity, reduced sleep, and talkativeness.
 Varying diagnostic approaches have been proposed in children, but the implications of these approaches for treatment and prognosis remain unclear.
 Many children exhibiting chronic nonepisodic irritability and severe temper outbursts have been diagnosed with bipolar disorder in the US, despite the lack of distinct mood episodes.
-Disruptive mood dysregulation disorder (DMDD), a new diagnosis in the DSM-5, aims to address this over-diagnosis and treatment of bipolar disorder in children; however, the inclusion of this new diagnostic entity has also raised concerns regarding inappropriate diagnosis and over-treatment of irritability with a category that remains poorly validated.
+Disruptive mood dysregulation disorder, a new diagnosis in the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5), aims to address this over-diagnosis and treatment of bipolar disorder in children; however, the inclusion of this new diagnostic entity has also raised concerns regarding inappropriate diagnosis and over-treatment of irritability with a category that remains poorly validated.
 Despite concerns regarding over-diagnosis, there is also evidence that diagnoses of bipolar disorder can be significantly delayed and under-treated.

 Bipolar I disorder is discussed here.